 As Member of the Board, Heiermann acts as the Dutch Country Chapter sponsor and focuses on the PDF/A standard.

-Andrew Holmes is a Sr. Product Manager at DocuSign and has been involved with Digital Documents for over 10 years.
-He is seen as an expert in PDF and is an active participant in PDF standards committees and has been designing PDF related software for the last 5 years.
-Andrew works tirelessly promoting PDF validity so as to ensure the formats future integrity and educating people on the benefits of PDF and its related Standards.
+Andrew Holmes is a senior product manager at DocuSign and has been involved with digital documents for over 10 years.
+He is seen as an expert in PDF and is an active participant in PDF standards committees and has been designing PDF related software since 2011.
+Andrew works tirelessly promoting PDF validity so as to ensure the formats future integrity and educating people on the benefits of PDF and its related standards.

 Hans-Joachim Hübner is head of solutions and sales at Satz-Rechen-Zentrum Berlin, a German company specializing in the areas of ECM and document capture.
 He has made major contributions to the company’s software development success in the areas of document capture, ECM and content management systems.
 During more than 25 years of experience, he has managed successful large digitization projects and has developed a range of solutions and workflows in the ECM, library and archive context.